bavichugo/Todo-MERN-app/README.md

 # Todo-MERN-app
 ## This is a todo app that uses the following technologies:
 ### Frontend
-React
+- React
-Redux
+- Redux
-TypeScript
+- Tailwind CSS

 ### Backend
-Express
+- Express
-REST APIs
+- REST APIs

 ### Server
-MongoDB
+- MongoDB